shukriadams/spectr/README.md

         hello world
     </div>

 Nothing special yet.
-If you're using Spectr you'll be wanting to build your page models up from other other JSON models.
+If you're using Spectr you'll be wanting to build your template models up from other other JSON models.
 You can create an independent model file `myModel.json` containining

     {
         "header" : "hello world"
     }

-and include it in your page model file using the include syntax `"<%= source %>"`
+and include it in your template model file using the include syntax `"<%= source %>"`

     {
-        "page" : "world",
+        "template" : "world",
         "data" : "<%= myModel %>"
     }

-You can make your page model as complex as desired, importing whatever you need
+You can make your template model as complex as desired, importing whatever you need

     {
-        "page" : "world",
+        "template" : "world",
         "data" : {
             "hero" : "<%= myHeroModel %>",
             "someSections" : {